CRR257/Crococodilians_reserve/README.md

 Use the `ng build --prod` flag for a production build.
 The build artifacts will be stored in the `dist/` directory. <br>
-Copy the folder created to the backend folder `front/` In backend part, use `npm run heroku master` to deploy to heroku
+Copy the folder created to the backend folder `front/` In backend part, use `git push heroku master` to deploy to heroku

 ## Backend